HexRaysSA/ida-terminal-plugin/README.md

 - Press `Ctrl+Shift+T` to toggle the terminal window inside IDA Pro.
 - Run shell commands as you would in a regular terminal.

+## ⚙️ Configuration

+Rename config.example.py to config.py to customize the behaviour.

 ---

 ## 🔗 Credits